GeorgeHernandez/GeorgeHernandez/Opinions.md

 # 1. My Opinions

-Here are some of my opinions to express myself in my own idiom and to make a minor contribution to society.
+summary: Some of my opinions to express myself in my own idiom and to make a minor contribution to society.

 I'll start with my opinion on opinions, then provide some of my opinions, starting with some easy ones.

 - [1.
 My Opinions](#1-my-opinions)
   - [1.1.
 My opinions on opinions](#11-my-opinions-on-opinions)